Deployed Officer sees Newborn for First Time with Help from Modern Technology

 |0

-This work, Deployed Officer sees Newborn for First Time with Help from Modern Technology [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deployed Officer sees Newborn for First Time with Help from Modern Technology, by MAJ Jean Kratzer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Deployed Officer sees Newborn for First Time with Help from Modern Technology

 LEAVE A COMMENT